-

 Landing pages are a crucial element in digital marketing, yet they are often overlooked.
 A landing page is where people “land” after clicking on an ad.
 Ideally, your landing pages are standalone web pages created for specific marketing campaigns that focus on one goal or call to action.
 Your landing page can encourage people to buy a product, subscribe to your newsletter, or download a white paper.

 It’s important that your landing page isn’t filled with fluff or unnecessary information and that it gets straight to the point to convince the audience to get down to business and take the intended action.
-For this reason, many companies don't show their main navigation menu and footer on conversion-focussed landing pages.
+For this reason, many companies don't show their main navigation menu and footer on conversion-focused landing pages.

 Tip: make sure your landing page experience is good for all users, even if they visit the page from older mobile devices or unusual browsers.